JackieC2027/GoJimWebsite/GoJim! User Guide.md

 <img src="contact.PNG">

 <ol>
-<li>Click the "Contact Us" tab on our navigation bar to contact our developers.<li>
+<li>Click the "Contact Us" tab on our navigation bar to contact our developers.</li>
 <li>Upon clicking this tab, the intended page should look like this:</li>
 <img src="contactfront.PNG">
 <li>You can type in the corresponding name, email, phone, subject, and message into the text boxes to send an email to our developer team.</li>